reinhardliess/rest-api-school/README.md

 * `POST /api/courses 201` - Creates a course, sets the Location header to the URI for the course, and returns no content
 * `PUT /api/courses/:id 204` - Updates a course and returns no content
 * `DELETE /api/courses/:id 204` - Deletes a course and returns no content
+* The `PUT /api/courses/:id` and `DELETE /api/courses/:id` routes return a 403 status code if the current user doesn't own the requested course

+### General remarks

+* The following properties are filtered out: `password`, `createdAt`, `updatedAt`
+* If a course or a route isn't found a 404 status is returned and no content

 ### Tests

-* The `./tests/RESTAPI.postman_collection.json` file is a collection of Postman requests that can be used to test the REST API.
+* The [RESTAPI.postman_collection.json](./tests/RESTAPI.postman_collection.json) file is a collection of Postman requests that can be used to test the REST API.
-* The `./tests/api.http` file serves the same purpose and can be used with the Visual Studio Code [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.
+* The [api.http](./tests/api.http) file serves the same purpose and can be used with the Visual Studio Code [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.
 It uses variables, so it can also be used to test a deployed version.
 * The [gen-data.js tool](./helpers/README.md) in `./helpers` can be used to generate test data.

-### Error Messages
+## Error Messages

 * Error messages are always returned in an array of error objects

-## Validation Errors
+### Validation Errors

-* Validation and database errors return the properties: message, type, path, value
+* Validation and database errors return the properties: `message`, `type`, `path`, `value`

 Example: